OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §13.2 opendma:Class

-Objects of this class describe Classes and Aspects in OpenmDMA.
+Objects of this class describe Classes and Aspects in OpenDMA.
 Every object in OpenDMA has a reference to an instance of this class describing it.

 | Property                     | Type      | Card   | Req/Opt  | Contents                                                                                                          |
 |:-----------------------------|:----------|:-------|:---------|:------------------------------------------------------------------------------------------------------------------|